 One of the most frequent reasons for flooded basements is burst washing machine hoses!
 If you’re washing machine appliances are over 5 years old, and you’re still running on your original hose system and lines, it’s possible for those hoses, which are always under pressure whether the machine is on or off, to burst.

-You can purchase a non-leak washing machine hose on-line of at home improvement centers that will block water at the supply point.
-If getting behind the washing machine and changing them yourself is beyond your ability, Muccia Plumbing offers hose replacement as a service as well.
+You can purchase a non-leak washing machine hose online or at home improvement centers that will block water at the supply point.
+If getting behind the washing machine and changing them yourself is beyond your ability, Muccia Plumbing, Heating & AC offers hose replacement as a service as well.

-You’ll also want to check for any leak elsewhere in your house.
-Leaks from a pipe, toilet, water tank, or drains are usually pretty obvious to most homeowners, but you may discover leaks in places you don’t often see or wouldn’t think to check for leaks.
+You’ll also want to check for any leaks elsewhere in your house.
+Leaks from a pipe, toilet, water tank, or drain are usually pretty obvious to most homeowners, but you may discover leaks in places you don’t often see or wouldn’t think to check for leaks.

 Leaking pipes should be addressed as soon as possible to avoid decay or damage in your house.
-If you need plumbing repairs or maintenance help with leaking pipes, contact Muccia Plumbing or visit our website.
+If you need plumbing repairs or maintenance help with leaking pipes, contact Muccia Plumbing, Heating & AC or visit our website.

 Check the Sump Pump(s)

-Older homes which have “settled” may allow outdoor rainwater into the basement.
+Older homes that have “settled” may allow outdoor rainwater into the basement.
 If your basement is completely or partially finished, carpeting can become waterlogged, and furniture or walls can be ruined.

 Many bathrooms also have a p-trap under a bathroom sink or tub to drain extra water if needed.

-Muccia Plumbing is Bergen County’s Premier Plumbing, Heating and AC Services company.
+Muccia Plumbing, Heating & AC is Bergen County’s Premier Plumbing, Heating, and AC Services company.
 If you’re selling your house, an inspection is a mandatory step.
 Home inspectors are paid to search for problems, even minor ones, to justify their fees, and you’d want the same if you were buying a house.

 Benefits of a Home Plumbing Inspection